-36.4.7 The Air Quality Strategy has been prepared by the Department for the Environment and Rural Affairs and sets out air quality objectives and policy options to improve air quality in the UK.
-The strategy provides long-term vision for improving air quality in the UK and offers options for further consideration to reduce the risk to health and the environment from air pollution.
+36.4.7 Some years ago the National Air Quality Strategy was has been prepared by the Department for the Environment and Rural Affairs and sets out air quality objectives and policy options to improve air quality in the UK.
+The strategy provides a long-term vision for improving air quality in the UK and offers options for further consideration to reduce the risk to health and the environment from air pollution.
+In certain respects the Government may need to revisit the strategy in view of the continued failure to meet some EU air quality objectives in inner urban areas such as central London.

-Air Quality Action Plan, 2009 - 2014
+Air Quality Action Plan 2009 - 2014

-36.4.8 The Royal Borough's renewed Air Quality Action Plan sets out how to meet local air pollution goals and objectives, such as encouraging people to change their behaviour and circumstances to use fuel more efficiently; better insulate buildings; promote cleaner and more economical road vehicles; and promote the use of less polluting modes of transport.
+36.4.8 The Royal Borough"s Air Quality Action Plan (2009 - 2014) sets out how to meet local air pollution goals and objectives, through a range of measures aimed at reducing emissions from existing buildings, new developments and from transport including such as encouraging people to change their behaviour and circumstances to use fuel more efficiently; environmental advice for businesses; improved energy efficiency in better insulate buildings; promote cleaner and more economical road vehicles; and promote the use of less polluting modes of transport.
+A new Action Plan is to be published in 2014 including existing initiatives which have proved successful and can be develo oped further.
+It will also set out new measures to meet the challenge of air quality hotspots and unacceptable levels of pollution.

-Local Air Quality Management: Updating and Screening
+Local Air Quality Management: Updating and Screening Assessment 2009 Annual Review and Assessment Report